Employee Assistance Program (EAP) Services in Construction & Trades

 Supporting Small Business and Subcontractors

-On a large construction project in Sydney, the deadlines were getting closer, and as a result, more individuals were skipping work, and there was more friction at work.
-After working long shifts and commuting for lengthy hours each day, they did not have much time to rest because they were constantly on the go.
-The company collaborated with an external employee assistance program (EAP) provider to offer counseling services and workshops on developing resilience that were tailored particularly for those who are employed in the construction industry.
-At initially, only a select few employees made use of the program; but, as word spread about how beneficial and confidential it was, an increasing number of individuals joined up for it.
+The due dates for a big building project in Sydney were getting closer, so more people were skipping work and there was more conflict at work.
+They were always on the go and worked long shifts and commuted for long hours every day.
+They didn't have much time to rest after all that.
+The company worked with an outside employee assistance program (EAP) provider to give counselling services and workshops on building resilience that were specifically designed for people who work in the construction business.
+At first, only a few workers used the program.
+But as word got out about how helpful and private it was, more and more people signed up.

 Protecting Productivity and Retention